-The ratio of three phenocryst phases (clinopyroxene, plagioclase, and olivine) is shown in Figure F36 compared to the sheeted dikes from Hole 504B and lava flows and dikes from the MAR.
-Nearly 50% of the basalt lavas from Site 1256 plot on the plagioclase-olivine join.
-The Hole 504B dikes mostly contain all three major phases and have slightly higher proportions of clinopyroxene than the Site 1256 lavas.
+The ratio of three phenocrystic phases (clinopyroxene, plagioclase, and olivine) of the basalt is shown in Figure F36 compared to the sheeted dikes from Hole 504B and lava flows and dikes from the MAR.
+Nearly 50% of the basalt lava from Site 1256 plots on the plagioclase-olivine join.
+The 504B dikes are mostly plotted within the triangle and have slightly higher proportion of clinopyroxene among the three phases than the Site 1256 lavas.
 In contrast, the majority of the MAR lavas and dikes plot on the plagioclase-olivine join.
-With respect to both the phenocryst abundance and proportions, the Site 1256 lavas have intermediate characteristics between these two extremes.
+In respect to both the phenocrystic abundance and proportions, the Site 1256 lavas have intermediate characteristics between these two extremes.

-Olivine is the most common phenocryst phase (0.1-11 vol%), but fresh olivine was found only within fresh glass of some chilled margins of lava flows and hyaloclastite.
-Plagioclase is the second most abundant phenocryst phase and is mostly subhedral to euhedral crystals clotted together or with clinopyroxene, though discrete euhedral platy to stubby crystals are also present.
+Olivine is the most common phenocryst phase (0.1-11 vol%), but fresh olivine was found only in fresh glass of some chilled margins of lava flows and hyaloclastite.
+Plagioclase is the second most abundant phenocryst phase and is mostly subhedral to euhedral crystals clotted together with either other plagioclase crystals or with clinopyroxene, though euhedral platy to stubby discrete crystals are also present.
 Most plagioclase phenocrysts from Hole 1256C and from the upper units of Hole 1256D are unzoned.
-Zoning is more common in lower units from Hole 1256D, and crystals may be either normally or reversely zoned or both.
-Normally zoned plagioclases commonly have clear cores with euhedral outlines, surrounded by thin, less calcic rims.
+Zoning is more common in lower units from Hole 1256D and may be either normally or reversely zoned or both.
+Normally zoned plagioclases commonly have clear cores with euhedral outlines, surrounded by thin and less calcic rims.
 Inclusions are uncommon except for some glass blebs and clinopyroxene aligned along twin planes of the host plagioclase (Fig. F37).
-Much less common is plagioclase with resorbed cores, mottled with bleblike inclusions of clinopyroxene, magnetite, and glass, and enclosed in a less calcic mantle.
-In contrast, reversely zoned plagioclase has dusty resorbed cores with euhedral, more calcic mantles, which are enclosed by sodic rims.
+Much less common is plagioclase with resorbed cores, mottled with bleblike inclusions of clinopyroxene, magnetite, and glass, and enclosed in less calcic mantle.
+In contrast, reversely zoned plagioclase has dusty resorbed cores with euhedral, more calcic mantles, which are further enclosed by sodic rims.
 The dusty inclusions are small skeletal to dendritic magnetite, tiny acicular clinopyroxene, and thin plagioclase laths and pale brown glass mostly altered to clay minerals.
-AlF34.
-Cryptocrystalline basalt embedded in altered glass, p.
-77.
+Although clinopyroxene is the least common phenocryst phase, it is present in >40% of the thin sections examined.
+Augite phenocrysts typically occur as subhedral to euhedral, stubby to short prismatic crystals that commonly form crystal clots with platy plagioclase.
+The most common variety is black to dark green augite, but a pale yellowish green prismatic pyroxene that resembles the groundmass pigeonite in the coarse basalt lava from the massive ponded lava flow is also observed.